Origins of the Qin

 In this regard, though, it is interesting to consider the possibility that Chinese qin- and se-style instruments (i.e., not two specific instruments but two instrument types: zithers without frets or movable bridges, and zithers with one or the other; further) were descended from board zithers (which have no soundbox).
 In this case the sound box of the Chu instruments could be considered as possibly an intermediate step, or at least as instruments that did have an influence on the development of the qin.
 Once again, though, the lack of archaeological information from northern China makes this entirely speculative.

 In addition, although tuning keys have been found in various parts of Han-speaking China, it is not at all clear for what instruments they were intended.
 Were some brought from Central Asia because someone liked their appearance?
 If they were intended for music instruments, what is to say it was a zither rather than a harp?
 If on a zither, could it have been a local one modified to have properties of a steppe harp (see again the konghou story)?
 If on a harp, could it have been a steppe harp modified to have properties of a local music instrument?
-To establish a further connection between the qin-styles and the modern qin Prof. Lawergren compares a perceived circle and square in the shape of the qin-styles with the round and square sound pegs of our qin; this seems very unlikely.
+To establish a further connection between the qin-styles and the classical qin Prof. Lawergren compares a perceived circle and square in the shape of the qin-styles with the round and square sound pegs of our qin; this seems very unlikely.

-With the limited number of examples of these excavated qin-styles, all from the same region and none having known names, it is difficult to speak definitively about their connections with the Central Asian harp or with the modern qin.
+With the limited number of examples of these excavated qin-styles, all from the same region and none having known names, it is difficult to speak definitively about their connections with the Central Asian harp or with the classical qin.
 Presumably, though, one can conclude that similarities between the harp and the qin-styles, if not coincidental, resulted either from taking a harp and making it flatter, or from taking an existing local Chinese instrument and modifying it to be more like a harp.

-In his argument that the excavated qin-styles are ancestors of the modern qin, Prof. Lawergren does not discuss the possibility of an indigenous Chinese qin-style or se-style being modified under influence from a steppe harp.
+In his argument that the excavated qin-styles are ancestors of the classical qin, Prof. Lawergren does not discuss the possibility of an indigenous Chinese qin-style or se-style being modified under influence from a steppe harp.
 His argument thus apparently is based on the scenario in which a flattened version of the steppe harp continued to evolve until it became our qin.
 Since no earlier qin-styles have yet been found, nor has anyone argued that the excavated se-styles are ancestors of the excavated qin-styles, this circumstance cannot be ruled out.

 If the Chinese tradition is correct, there was an ancient local zither that evolved into our qin.
 Given this, it is not difficult to imagine people in Chu or elsewhere, having heard and enjoyed the sound of their local harp, and imagining a connection between their instrument and the instrument connected to sages such as Confucius, deciding to modify their a local instrument to be more like that zither.
 Qins are not mentioned in early southern literature, such as the Songs of Chu.
 Or, if people there knew of and respected the qin because of its philosophical connotations, but did not like its sound, perhaps they might have modified it, hoping to make it sound like a harp.
-Again, though, it must be emphasized that, given the lack of hard evidence currently available, all of this is very speculative.

 (Return)